 Astute leadership can bring out synergies while avoiding collisions and steamrollers.

-Mergers and acquisitions can be positive — and HR has a large role to play and making them work.
+Many studies have now shown that most mergers and acquisitions are unsuccessful.
+Still, they can be positive — and HR has a large role to play and making them work.

 HR may be in a unique position to question assumptions about the nature of assets and synergies.
-Investment bankers have a narrower training, and are rewarded for making deals; human issues tend to get lost or overlooked.
+Investment bankers have a narrower training, and are rewarded for making deals, so human issues tend to get lost or overlooked.

 The HR manager can influence events so that each company comes out ahead — but, to do that, the HR manager must preserve their own position!
 Before, during, and after the merger (or acquisition), HR may be responsible for increasing innovation, keeping communication going in all directions (upwards, downwards, across departments, across organizations), lessening the impact on those who are “reduced” and on the survivors, and assuring that cultural issues do not derail integration.